davidcaiqifan/HumbleTrader/README.md

 How to implement your own analytics class :

-1. Implement OrderBookEventLister
+1. Implement an EventListener
 2. Use schedule manager to schedule periodic callbacks
-3. Add listener to event manager's orderBookListener list
+3. Add listener to event manager's listener list